How to select slices for annotation to train best-performing deep learning segmentation models for cross-sectional medical images?: Discussion and Conclusion

-Regarding slice selection policies, we did not find any one method to be significantly superior to the others.
+Regarding slice selection methods, we did not find any one method to be significantly superior to the others.
 All three tested methods produced comparable results.
-Although previous literature suggests that slice selection by UAL-based algorithms can outperform that at fixed interval or random, this advantage was not consistently observed across all datasets in our study.
-This discrepancy might be because UAL tends to pick visually distinct slices, which may not always be the most relevant for our segmentation tasks.
-Additionally, we applied UAL-based selection within each volume to keep the experiment uniform and reduce computational load, rather than across the entire dataset.
-This method could have limited UAL’s effectiveness compared to dataset-level selection, where the latter might better identify and exclude less informative volumes.
+Although previous literature suggests that slice selection by UAL-based algorithms can outperform that at fixed interval or random, this advantage was not obvious.
+We found that UAL tends to pick visually distinct slices, a criteria which may not be the most relevant to the specific segmentation tasks.
+Additionally, and possibly more importantly, we applied UAL-based selection within each volume to keep the experiment uniform and reduce computational load, rather than across the entire dataset.
+This practice could have limited UAL’s effectiveness compared to dataset-level selection, where the latter might better identify and exclude less informative volumes.

-Our findings recommend that annotation budgets be distributed across as many volumes as possible for both 2D and 3D segmentation tasks.
-For 3D cases, it is also important to maintain a minimum number of annotated slices per volume to ensure effective model training and convergence.
-Since all examined slice selection methods yielded comparable results, slice selection at fixed interval is proved sufficient for simplicity.
-In our study, we did not include biased selection method such as those including only slices from the beginning of the volume, as we focused on those that would distribute the annotated slices more evenly across the volume.
-Future studies may explore the impact of violating this assumption, such as if slices were exclusively taken from a single lesion rather than multiple lesions within a volume.
+Our findings recommend that in a non-interactive setting, annotation budgets should be unbiasedly distributed across as many volumes as possible for 2D segmentation tasks.
+While for 3D cases, maintaining a minimum number of annotated slices per volume to ensure effective model training and convergence is also importance.
+Since all examined slice selection methods yielded comparable results, slice selection at fixed interval is a safe choice, unless the researcher have abundant computing resources to perform iterative active learning or UAL across all slices in the dataset.
+In our study, we avoided selection methods that are highly biased or radical such as annotating only the initial slices in favor of an even distribution of annotated slices throughout the volume.
+Future research may examine the impact of deviating from this strategy, for instance, by selecting slices exclusively from a single lesion or even providing only one or two slices per volume, and how such practices affect the convergence of 3D models.

-Our study assumed each slice consumes consistent time and resources to annotate.
-In practice, slices containing target objects are more time-consuming to annotate as compared to the empty counterparts.
-Also, annotating slices across multiple volumes can be more challenging than annotating the same number of slices within a single volume due to the additional effort required for frequent switching between images and re-recognizing the context in the images.
-Future study may explore a more advanced modeling of the resources and time consumed under these settings.